singh-man/books/crackingTheCoding/03_stacksAndQueues.md

 10              this.capacity = capacity;
 11          }
 12
 13          /* Check if an index on the full array is within the stack boundaries.
-14           * stack can wrap around to the start of the array. */ 15          public boolean isWithinStackCapacity(int index) {
+The 14           * stack can wrap around to the start of the array. */ 15          public boolean isWithinStackCapacity(int index) {
 16              /* If outside of bounds of array, return false. */